syncfusion-content/blazor-docs/blazor/appbar/design.md

 ---
 layout: post
-title: Design Components with Blazor AppBar Component | Syncfusion
+title: Design User Interface with Blazor AppBar Component | Syncfusion
-description: Check out and learn about Design Components with the Blazor AppBar component in the Blazor Server App and the Blazor WebAssembly App.
+description: Check out and learn about Design User Interface with the Blazor AppBar component in the Blazor Server App and the Blazor WebAssembly App.
 platform: Blazor
 control: AppBar
 documentation: ug
 ---

-# Design Components with Blazor AppBar Component
+# Design User Interface with Blazor AppBar Component

 ## Spacer